playday3008/otc/README.md

   ------
   - When you already fix what I need so much ???
 I can’t play without it !!!
 (There should be a function name without which you cannot play)
   > First of all, we try to solve the most important problems.
 In TODO, you can see the order in which work is currently being performed.
+  ----
+  - Crash when inject OTC.
+   > Make sure you have the latest version of OTC.
+If you inject an addon then try without it, very often it causes crashes.
+(Injector problems are also possible.
+Try using Process Hacker.)

 -----------------------------------------------------